PromptExecution/llama-patch/README.md

 ## Summary Abstract

-Since most people who will visit this page are data-scientists who mopstly aren't git wizards but are accustomed to scanning a paper abstract let's explain llama-patch this way:
+Since most people who will visit this page are data-scientists who frequently aren't git experts but are inclined to scan a paper abstract let's explain llama-patch this way:

-Llama Patching is a prompt+code (container cli) tool for LLM [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)  automated code generation using git.
-This tool addresses the inherent limitations of large language models (LLMs), such as transformers, which struggle to count or keep track of line numbers in source code—a prerequisite for generating git unified diff GNU patches.
+Llama Patching is a prompt+code (container cli) tool for LLM [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) automated code generation.

+[Git](https://www.atlassian.com/git/tutorials/what-is-git) is the most popular source code version control system developed by Linus Torvalds in 2005.
+Git can accept changes as either diff or patch, a diff tracks raw changes in one or more files, whereas a patch contains a diff and is annotated with information about authorship and provinence to make synchronization easier.
+The most common format of diff is a GNU unified diff, but there are many which ALL rely heavily on counting line numbers as a selector [detail](https://unix.stackexchange.com/questions/81998/understanding-of-diff-output).

+*The problem llama-patch solves is transformers are generally poor at counting and so they cannot generate reliable diffs and instead end up attempting to zero shot output an entire new version of the program*

+ —a prerequisite for generating git unified diff GNU patches.
 Instead of wasting tokens, time, and money trying to zero-shot entire files, Llama Patching provides a scalable and efficient solution for translating LLM outpuut into the gold-standard "unix patch" format used for decades to perform code changes.
 Llama-patch also has the beneficial side effect of creating meaningful git history for agent/human proxy collaboration on a repository.

 LLMs are powerful tools for generating code, but broadly their modern transformer based architecture has (*present day*) insurmountable limitations when it comes to tracking line numbers and generating accurate patches.
 Every other approach (besides llama-patch) can be ranked & fit to these issues: